zVihugo/Ranmsonware-Encrypt/README.md

-#DIO Platform Ransomware Challenge Repository
+DIO Platform Ransomware Challenge Repository
-This repository is created to store the DIO Platform Ransomware Challenge, showcasing a simple implementation of ransomware encryption and decryption using Python.
+This repository is dedicated to the DIO Platform Ransomware Challenge, showcasing a basic implementation of ransomware encryption and decryption using Python.

 Description
-The challenge demonstrates a basic ransomware script written in Python using the pyaes library for encryption and decryption.
+The challenge presents a simple ransomware script written in Python utilizing the pyaes library for encryption and decryption tasks.
 It encrypts a specified file with a hardcoded key and saves the encrypted data in a new file with a '.ransomwaretroll' extension.
 The decryption script reverses this process, decrypting the encrypted file and restoring it to its original state.

 Usage
 Encryption
-To encrypt a file, run the encrypt.py script with the following command:
+To encrypt a file, execute the encrypt.py script with the following command:

 bash
 Copy code
 python encrypt.py
-Replace "teste.txt" with the name of the file you want to encrypt.
+Replace "teste.txt" with the name of the file you wish to encrypt.

 Decryption
-To decrypt a file encrypted by the ransomware, run the decrypt.py script with the following command:
+To decrypt a file encrypted by the ransomware, execute the decrypt.py script with the following command:

 bash
 Copy code